thegeneschool/metagenomics/docs/hic.md

 !!! tip "Breaking down the read mapping command"
     1. We are providing Docker access to our host filesystem using a bind mount (`-v $PWD:/opt/app-root`)
     2. Next we are specifying the image to run (`cerebis/bin3c:latest`).
     3. Finally we include the actual call, which involves pipes between `bwa` and `samtools`.
-To achieve this requires we instead pass `bash` itself our complex command, which it then executures within the container.
+To achieve this we pass the `bash` shell our complex command, which it then executes within the container.

 ### BAM mode analysis with qc3C

 We begin with the conceptually simpler approach to Hi-C QC, counting the number of long-range read-pairs from a Hi-C read-set.
 As a rule of thumb, to work well with Illumina sequencing, the physical size of fragments is likely to be <1000nt.
 We shall therefore simply count the number of pairs which map with a separation >1000, >5000 and >10,000 nt.

-As the separation grows, we expect an increasingly large proportion of these pairs will be due to Hi-C proximity ligation.
+As the mapped read-pair separation grows beyond 1000nt we expect an increasingly large proportion of these pairs will be due to Hi-C proximity ligation.

 Conversely, when analysing a shotgun read-set, we expect to see very few.